World-class intelligence begins in Birmingham

 |0

-This work, World-class intelligence begins in Birmingham [Image 3 of 3], by Paul Mann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, World-class intelligence begins in Birmingham, by Paul Mann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.